juandesi/mqtt-connector/docs/operations/publish.md

   {% endcapture %}
   {% include tabs.html tab_group="module" %}

-The properties supported for the publish command are the followings:
+The properties supported for the publish command are the following:
 {: .fs-5 }

 ### Message Expiry Interval